ADVRHumanoids/iit-gazebo-worlds-pkg/README.md

 where changing the params _x_, _y_, _z_, _roll_, _pitch_ and _yaw_ you can change the pose of the object with respect to the gazebo world frame.

+## Objects
+Objects inside 3DGems are taken from https://data.nvision2.eecs.yorku.ca/3DGEMS/.
+Some of them require some fixing/testing (inertial, staticness) so feel free to fix them ;)

 ## To Contribute

 Of course, any contribution is super welcomed!
 The only thing I ask you it is to follow the structure of the repo.